 |

-entire ponds of fish this spring because they did not quarantine their new
+lost entire ponds of fish this spring because they did not

 will strike once the water temperature goes up.

-contaminate other fish.
-That fish should be destroyed and a bleach solution
+could contaminate other fish.
+That fish should be destroyed and

 Read more about